 Build an interview panel filled with a range of different people within the organisation.
 Getting various different inputs and viewpoints is a win-win for both the candidate and the company.
 Adding a new perspective allows the team to see through their unconscious bias and keep the focus on evaluating the candidate’s job potential.

 Your recruitment team lacks diversity

 A lack of diversity within a hiring team means recruiters share similar personality traits or backgrounds which can lead to coinciding viewpoints.
 This means they’re likely to all agree on what makes the ‘perfect hire’ and will share similar visions when assessing job applications.

 Similarity bias means hiring someone similar to yourself.
 Humans have a tendency to like being surrounded by people who think just like them.
 In recruitment, this means if the hiring team is predominately made up of males it’s likely they will unconsciously favour a male candidate over a female.
 However, this leads to an echo chamber in hiring decisions that contribute to gender bias that overlooks the opportunity to hire high-quality talent.

 Solution: Blind recruitment

 Provide an equal start to all candidates and completely remove their identifiable information with blind resume screening.
 This involves examples such as removing the candidate’s name which can lead to gender assumptions and stereotypes.
-Which will help tackle unconscious bias and focusing on the candidate’s core strengths.
+Which will help tackle unconscious bias and focus on the candidate’s core strengths.